deep-diver/llamaduo/README.md

 ## Acknowledgments

 This is a project built during the Gemma/Gemini sprints held by Google's ML Developer Programs team.
 We are thankful to be granted good amount of GCP credits to finish up this project.
+Thanks to Hugging Face for providing Sayak with resources to run some fine-tuning experiments.